joshbeard/sysbackup/README.md

   -f, --filter    Path to an rsync filter file.
 ```

-## Use Case
+## Filesystem Structure

-Usable for a simple single directory as a regular user, full filesystems as
-root, and everything in between.
-Multiple configurations are supported.
-Simple BASH (not regular Bourne (sh)) script with minimal
-dependencies (rsync, ssh).

-Create incremental backups that match the source data's directory hierarchy.
+The script creates incremental backups that match the source data's directory hierarchy.

 Source data: